 If your Bridging Visa does not allow you to work, you will need to apply for a Bridging Visa A that will allow you to work.
 You will need to demonstrate you are in a difficult financial situation.
 However, this does not apply if your current Bridging Visa A was granted to you because you have applied for judicial review of the decision made on your original visa application or you have applied for a protection visa.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you with any COVID-19 and visa holders questions.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you with any COVID-19 and visa holders questions.

 041 222 4020 or WeChat: AUDvisa